satyansh28/cloud-project-20CS01021-20CS01003-20CS01032/README.md

 ## Usage

 To run the program with N processes,first you need to compile the c++ code using g++(or clang):

 `g++ lamport_exclusion.cpp`

 Following which you need to run it in N terminals using the following command(in Linux):

 `./a.out`

 Following this you will need to enter the port to listen on,the number of other peers in the network and their port numbers.After the above you will have a menu driven program to request critical section.

-NOTE: We have added an 8 seconds delay when a process enter's critical section before it releases the critical section.
+NOTE: We have added an 8 seconds delay when a process enters critical section before it releases the critical section.

 [Sample image:](https://drive.google.com/file/d/1Ki96f-CroIVWf1Xbu8uP6L2uIZelfMAM/view?usp=sharing)